Following is a list of common questions about Hogan that assessment participants may ask.

 Who uses Hogan?

 The Hogan assessment tools are available in over 40 languages and used by organizations in more than 50 countries.
 We work with organizations of all sizes – from small firms to Fortune 500 global companies in diverse industries, such as financial services, pharmaceuticals, retail, and consumer goods.
-To date over 2 million people have completed Hogan assessments.
+One million personality assessments are processed every year and over 9 million people have completed our assessments.

 How do personality assessments relate to my behavior or job performance?

 At Hogan we use the iceberg analogy.
 Above the water-line and visible to all are:

 - What You Do – the business and people results an individual achieves.

 - How You Do It – the observed behaviors that lead to those results.